 Use Bookaway to find the best deals on transport – buses, planes, trains, and ferries.
 It’ll save you a load of time when organising transport and you’ll probably nab an EPIC DISCOUNT too!

 Book your transport on Bookaway NOW.
 Get the best price for the best ride… then use those savings to buy the best feed in town!Book Your Transport Here!

 The food in Honduras is super tasty.
 On the Caribbean coast, there are plenty of delicious dishes to sample, with tortillas and things like refried beans served up with every meal.
 One example: tajadas (fried plantains, topped with cabbage and served with ground beef).

 It’s a mix of European, indigenous and Caribbean influence, and you’ll love it.
-Unfortunately, locals often think all gringos want to eat burgers and chips, but that’s not Honduras at all.
-So here’s how to not get ill whilst trying local delights.
+Here’s how to not get ill whilst trying local delights.

 - Using some Spanish will get you pretty far.
 Just order something at any restaurant using the words plato típico – this just means refried beans, rice, a bit of cheese, plantains and some tortillas.
 Simple and tasty.

 - Ask locals where’s good to eat.
 Where you can go to get some REAL local food.
 Someone is bound to know somewhere that’s amazing.

 - If you’ve got no locals to ask, just use your eyes.
 Look and see where locals are eating.
 If a restaurant or eatery of any sort looks busy, that’s probably because it’s good, both in terms of taste and not making you ill.